 Starburst PostgreSQL connector#

-The Starburst PostgreSQL connector is an extended version of the PostgreSQL Connector with configuration and usage identical.
+The Starburst PostgreSQL connector is an extended version of the PostgreSQL connector with configuration and usage identical.

 The following improvements are included:

-The additional features of the connector require a valid Starburst Enterprise license, unless otherwise noted.
+Additional features of the connector require a valid Starburst Enterprise license, unless otherwise noted.

 The connector includes a number of performance improvements, detailed in the following sections.

 The connector supports pushdown of all operations listed in the PostgreSQL connector documentation.

 Dynamic filtering is enabled by default.
 It causes the connector to wait for dynamic filtering to complete before starting a JDBC query.

 You can disable dynamic filtering by setting the